Anna Ushenina: Team performances

 Her many successes in team chess reached an early pinnacle in 2006.
 At the Turin Women's Olympiad she was a part of the victorious Ukrainian team and remained undefeated throughout the contest.
 Ushenina and her compatriots Natalia Zhukova (also undefeated), Kateryna Lagno and Inna Gaponenko each scored between 70 and 80%, in what was a commanding performance, earning them team gold medals and much adulation in chess circles.
 In 2008, at the Dresden Olympiad, Ukraine's ladies took home the team silver medals, after failing to oust the powerful Georgian team from the top spot.

 For Ushenina, her earliest major medal-winning performance occurred in Balatonlelle, at the European Team Championship for Girls (under 18) in 2002, where she took team gold and individual silver on board 1.
 On another occasion at the 2007 Women's World Team Chess Championship in Yekaterinburg, she helped Ukraine to a bronze medal finish and added an individual bronze to her tally.
 She has also played twice at the European Team Chess Championship, in 2005 and 2007.
 The team finished outside of the medal places each time, but for her personal performance, Ushenina took individual gold at the latter event, held in Heraklion, with 5/7.
 In 2022 she was part of the Ukraine team that won the gold medal at the Women's event at the 44th Chess Olympiad.

 A very active league chess player, she regularly plays in the national leagues of France, Russia, Serbia, Montenegro and Slovenia.

 Tournaments and titles

-Tournament successes at Kyiv in 2001 and Odessa in 2003, earned her the title Woman Grandmaster (WGM), awarded in 2003.
+Tournament successes at Kyiv in 2001 and Odesa in 2003, earned her the title Woman Grandmaster (WGM), awarded in 2003.
 Her performance at the 2006 Women's Chess Olympiad and subsequent results in Pardubice and Abu Dhabi in the same year then qualified her for the International Master (IM) title, awarded in January 2007.